-- 6.2.1 The Prudential Code states that decisions around capital expenditure, investment and borrowing should align with the processes established for the setting and revising of the budget. - 6.2.2 The Financial Procedure Rules (FPR) set out clear procedures for the approval of capital expenditure, including: - approval of the capital programme Full Council (FPRs para 5.5) - additions/changes to the capital programme Cabinet/Council (FPRs para 5.7) - borrowing Full Council (FPRs 5.5 5.7) with borrowing sourced by Chief Finance Officer. - 6.2.3 In approving projects, Cabinet/Council may establish a vehicle (working group, panel, or board etc) to oversee the allocation of funds or completion of projects (e.g. an amount set aside for Sports grants could be allocated by a working group with delegated authority).
-In taking this decision, Members will consider risks and any other relevant factors. - 6.2.4 The programme of meeting sets out the dates of Cabinet and Council meetings.
-Should the Council require decisions to be made quickly to respond to opportunities then the Constitution includes provision for emergency meetings.
+- 6.2.1 The Prudential Code states that decisions around capital expenditure, investment and borrowing should align with the processes established for the setting and revising of the budget. - 6.2.2 The Financial Procedure Rules (FPR) set out clear procedures for the approval of capital expenditure, including: - approval of the capital programme Full Council (FPRs para 5.5) - additions/changes to the capital programme Cabinet/Council (FPRs para 5.7) - borrowing Full Council (FPRs 5.5 5.7) with borrowing sourced by Chief Finance Officer. - 6.2.3 The programme of meeting sets out the dates of Cabinet and Council meetings.
+Should the Council require decisions to be made quickly to respond to opportunities then the Constitution includes provision for emergency meetings. - 6.2.4 The Capital Investment Strategy includes specific provisions for the approval of these type of investments.